-Katherine Barkman is an American ballerina with The Washington Ballet and an international guest principal dancer.
+Katherine Barkman is an American ballerina who is currently a soloist with the San Francisco Ballet and an international guest artist.

-On her first major production with the company – The Sleeping Beauty — in which she debuted as the eponymous lead at the Kennedy Center in 2019, the Pulitzer Prize-winning dance critic and author, Sarah Kaufman, wrote in the Washington Post:
+Upon debuting in the full-length production of The Sleeping Beauty at the Kennedy Center in 2019, Pulitzer Prize-winning dance critic and author, Sarah Kaufman, wrote about Katherine in the Washington Post:

 “Barkman… is a jewel of a ballerina, with her pure, effortless technique and easy charm.
 It’s said that when the great British ballerina Margot Fonteyn danced Aurora in New York in 1949, leading the modest yet spunky precursor to the Royal Ballet, she solidified the entire reputation of English ballet with her miraculous balances.
 Without drawing a direct comparison to that moment and that legend, let’s just say that Barkman is similarly dark-eyed and petite, with a clean, classical line to her body.
 But most of all it is her ebullient warmth, buoyed by fluid skill and an utter absence of affectation, that brings greatness to mind.”